-Students must be prepared, in their grade 12 year at both Standard and Higher levels, to do an oral assessment in January.
+Students must be prepared, in their grade 12 year at both Standard and Higher levels, to do an oral assessment at the end of the first semester.
 They will also take the oral comprehension, written comprehension and composition exams in May.

-GROUP 2 - LANGUAGE ACQUISITION -FRENCH
+GROUP 2 - LANGUAGE ACQUISITION - FRENCH